|1 bedroom apartments :||130|

 Bologna is one of Italy’s most preserved cities.
 It is a focal historical centre and actually considered to be Italy’s second beauty after Venice.
 Bologna also has a huge graffiti scene.The italian artist ‘Blu’ lives in city.
 Blu’s graffiti art has brought attention to Bologna.
 His art is often seen around the city centre and even on some historical buildings.
 Bologna is the capital of the the Emilia-Romagna region in Italy.
 Noted, the Emilia-Romagna region has one of the highest standard of living indices and social services in Italy.

 As a university city there are lots of fun things to see, from museums, cafes, shops, sports and a great nightlife.
 The guide includes information on the university and types of housing in the city.
 As a student you should be conscious of how a housing choice can make an impact on your studies, but relax, do not stress.
 Here are some tips on what to expect and look out for, so you can enjoy your time, whilst you study in Bologna.

 Student Housing Types in Bologna

 Options amongst accommodation in Bologna for students: shared house, apartments or student residence halls.
-Making new friends in a city is hard; living in a shared house is a great way to meet people.
+Making new friends in a city is hard; a shared house therefore is a good way to get accustomed to this city.
 Privacy is important to some and your own apartment could be ideal.
-Finally student residence halls are great for making new first year bonds.
-Cheap accommodation in Bologna is found out of the city centre.
+Cheap accommodation in Bologna can be found outside of the city centre.
 For example the residence hall ‘San Vitale’ from the University of Bologna is to be found in the outer city district ‘Scandellara’.

 Universities in Bologna